International Finance

 • The 500bp fallacy: why adjusting the discount rate is wrong

-• Three methods for adjusting cash flows
+• Three methods for adjusting residual country-risk cash flows

 • Modern country risk: sanctions, ESG/climate, BEPS Pillar Two